Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Background

-Below we expand on the motivation for developing a more expressive quantification of numerical error in the forward solution, within the context of statistical inverse problems.
-For illustration, consider the Gaussian measurement error model, described by the potential function
+We now expand on the motivation for developing a more expressive quantification of numerical error in the forward problem, within the context of the statistical inverse problem.
+Consider for example the Gaussian measurement error model, with the potential